To all the readers who've chosen to spend time with Jackie, Garrett & Charlie, and to those who might just be thinking about it... Thank you.

-PS Sign up for my newsletter to get all the latest info on upcoming books and cool giveaways.
+If you feel the urge to learn more, sign up for my newsletter to get the latest info on upcoming books and cool giveaways.
+Newsletter

 Purchase on Amazon • Barnes & Noble • Kobo • iBooks